Karen-Rdz/capstone-project/README.md

 - [x] User can add different establishments on the same map
 - [x] User can add and remove a stop
 - [x] User can visualize a summary of the trip
-- [ ] User can save the trip for future reference
+- [x] User can save the trip for future reference
+- [ ] User can visualize all the saved trips

 ### TODO